Industry Knowledge

 What is a sample MSIC and why would I need one?

-Is a mock-up card used only for staff training, access-control testing or marketing photos.
+A sample MSIC is a mock up card used only for staff training, access control testing or marketing photos.
 It gives no right of entry and is not issued to workers.

 Details